 The main purpose of scheduling a game is so that people can play.
-Thus games are to begin at their scheduled time with a minimum number of players in attendance.
-Rules have been established in each sport to determine a fair and safe procedure to start the games as soon as possible and allow play to begin before a default might be declared.
+Games are to begin at their scheduled time with at least the minimum number of players required in attendance.
 A team that defaults a game is penalized one point in standings.